What’s in our Camera Bag? A Travel Photography Gear Guide

 Point and Shoot Camera – iPhone

 Sometimes, you’re not prepared or don’t have time to get your camera.
 Our phones are our quick point-and-shoot camera option because if you’re like us, you won’t want to miss the shot.
 And if you have an updated phone, you can take beautiful pictures and videos.
-Megan currently uses the iPhone 15 Pro, and Eric uses the iPhone 15.
+Megan currently uses the iPhone 15 Pro, and Eric uses the iPhone 17 Pro.
 Both take great 4k videos and photos.

 Our Waterproof Cameras